 In August 2019, the Greater Fort Lauderdale Alliance created a new, one-stop education-focused website encompassing all of Broward County - GFLedu.org.
 When businesses consider relocating or expanding operations in a community, one of the most important decision drivers is the quality and offerings of the area’s educational system.
 The site presents a comprehensive look at education in Greater Fort Lauderdale/Broward County and aims to tell the story of the diverse, nationally recognized educational options available, including public and private, pre-K through postgraduate.
 Please visit www.gfledu.org today!

 Employers can offer their employees who are parents a choice of highly rated public or private schools in Greater Fort Lauderdale.
 The county's K-12 programs range from international business programs to the arts, sciences and technology-focused curricula.

-The Sun Sentinel featured a special section in April 2016 which highlighted educational excellence in the Broward County Public School System.
+The Sun Sentinel features a special section every year which highlights educational excellence in the Broward County Public School System.
 To view and share this insert, please click here.

 Greater Fort Lauderdale is also home to more than 60 private and independent schools that meet a variety of student academic and personal needs.
 More than 30,000 children in Broward attend non-public schools, which offer programs from early childhood education through 12th grade.
 These schools welcome calls for information and are happy to arrange family visits to their campuses.
 Many also offer bus transportation.